-Our Afirma test faces competition from companies and academic institutions that use next generation sequencing technology or other methods to measure mutational markers such as BRAF and KRAS, along with numerous other mutations.
-These organizations include, for example, Interpace Diagnostics Group, Inc., CBLPath, Inc./University of Pittsburgh Medical Center and others who are developing new products or technologies that may compete with our tests.
+Our Afirma test faces competition from companies that use next generation sequencing technology or other methods to measure mutational markers such as BRAF and KRAS, along with numerous other mutations.
+These organizations include, for example, Interpace Diagnostics Group, Inc. and CBLPath, Inc./University of Pittsburgh Medical Center, as well as others who are developing new products or technologies that may compete with our tests.

-Our Decipher Prostate test faces competition from Myriad Genetics and MDxHealth, which offer genomic testing for prognostic purposes within localized prostate cancer.
+Our Decipher Prostate test faces competition from Myriad Genetics, Inc., or Myriad Genetics, and MDxHealth, SA, or MDxHealth, which offer genomic testing for prognostic purposes within localized prostate cancer.
 Additionally, traditional methods used by pathologists and clinicians to estimate risk of disease progression pose competitive threats to our business.
-Companies combining these traditional methods with artificial intelligence could potentially emerge as competitors, but most of these technologies are currently in the research stage.
+Additionally, companies seeking to combine traditional pathology methods and artificial intelligence powered image analysis could potentially emerge as competitors.
+Of these, Artera appears to be farthest along in development of a commercial product.
 In bladder cancer, we are not currently aware of a direct competitor offering genomic testing for prognostic purposes that match the intended use population for our test.
 However, DNA mutational analysis, traditional clinical methods and nomograms are currently in use by physicians for similar purposes.